-21 Pieces Of Moonstone Jewelry Your Wardrobe Needs
+21 Pieces Of Moonstone Jewelry That Are Out Of This World

-Moonstone has been trending in the jewelry space, and just one look at this gorgeous celestial trend will have you understanding why.
+Moonstone is the witchy wardrobe accessory that’s been steadily trending ― and with one look at this celestial stone, it’s easy to see why.

-Its bluish white shimmer closely resembles that of the moon, giving it its name.
-And although pretty colorless, its reflective nature exhibits a distinct sheen under certain lighting, and it is the sheen which renders moonstone one of the most remarkable gemstones available today.
+With its ghostly bluish-white lunar shimmer, it’s easy to how this gem got its name.
+Although it’s typically colorless, its reflective layers give it a distinct glow under certain lighting.
+It’s not hard to understand why moonstone is one of the most unique gemstones available today.

-See below for 21 of our favorite, and affordable, pieces of moonstone jewelry and be sure to sign up for our Full Carts, Can’t Lose email to stay on top of the best sales each week.
+Here, we’ve rounded up 21 affordable pieces of moonstone jewelry that are sure leave you feeling starry eyed:

 HuffPost may receive a share from purchases made via links on this page.